top of page

 Upcoming Course Dates

-To be added to my priority list for future courses, please send me an email at matt@mattkendrick.co.uk
+To be added to my priority list for future courses, please send me an email to matt@mattkendrick.co.uk

 Previous Course Dates